Seel1/NTMG-BootCamp-Az104/README.md

 # Bootcamp AZ-104: Infrastructure as Code (IaC) Project

 Welcome to the Bootcamp AZ-104 project!
 This repository contains configurations and code for deploying infrastructure on Azure using Terraform and other IaC tools, along with CI/CD practices using Azure DevOps and GitHub.

+## Project Status
+**Status**: In Development 🚧
+This project is actively being developed as part of the Bootcamp AZ-104.
+Contributions and feedback are welcome!

 ## Table of Contents
 - [About the Project](#about-the-project)